alanmmckay/form_input_field/README.md

 A gem which wraps up functionality of maintaining values for forms to factor cases where a POST fails model validation while also providing a means to succinctly produce relevant error messages.

-Consider a simple form which is primarily defined by an HTML input element and a label:
+Consider a simple form which is primarily defined by an HTML input element and its label:

 ![Filling a web form](readme/images/email_form_2.png)

-Consider added functionality which presents a new label informing the user any errors discovered upon post whilst also maintaining the value the user had previously submitted:
+Consider added functionality which presents a new label informing the user any errors discovered upon POST whilst also maintaining the value the user had previously submitted:

 ![Web form presenting an error](readme/images/email_form_3.png)